 Yes!
 Many of us grew up Catholic or otherwise found ourselves in the Catholic tradition.
 And we also found ourselves GLBTQI.
 So over 40 years ago, we founded a community here in Denver for people like us.
 And we've been an advocate for integrating our spirituality and justice ever since.

 We celebrate the authentic Catholic Mass with an ordained priest every Sunday.
 We welcome people of every sexual orientation and gender identity, those who have divorced & remarried, and anyone who has felt excluded from other faith communities.
 We accept seekers from every faith background.

 We welcome the gifts of each person at our door.
 And we welcome you.

-Become a registered member of Dignity Denver.
-Applications are available at the church or online.
+We continue to invite you to become a registered member of Dignity Denver so we may continue our important work for a more-inclusive Church.
+Applications are available online.
 The annual membership dues are $50 and a portion goes to Dignity USA.
 No one will be denied membership for inability to pay dues.